hanefi/sql2df/user_guide.md

+First of all you need to install JRE and GraphViz to your computer.
+JRE automatically adds its executables to the system's path but you may need to add GraphViz to your PATH manually.
+In Windows, you may need to enter Control Panel, System and Security, System.
+In the right bar you can select Advanced System Settings, and click on Environment Variables.
+In the System variables list select the Path and click on the Edit button.
+Then add bin directory of the GraphViz at the end of the Path string separated with a semicolon (;).

 sql2df.jar is an executable jar archive.
 It contains all necessary dependencies.
 It should be run with two command line arguments:
 - SQL file containing CREATE TABLE queries to extract table schema
 - SQL file containing SELECT query to be converted.